magit/emacsql/README.md

 # Emacsql

 Emacsql is a high-level Emacs Lisp front-end for SQLite (primarily), PostgreSQL, and potentially other SQL databases.
-It is currently a work-in-progress (90% complete) because the s-expression query language is still being hammered out.

-It works by keeping a `sqlite3` (or `psql`) inferior process running (a "connection") for interacting with the back-end database.
+It is currently a work-in-progress (around 90% complete).

+It works by maintaining a inferior process running (a "connection") for interacting with the back-end database.
 Connections are automatically cleaned up if they are garbage collected.
 All requests are synchronous.

 Any [readable lisp value][readable] can be stored as a value in Emacsql, including numbers, strings, symbols, lists, vectors, and